MarlinFirmware/MarlinDocumentation/_development/configuration.md

 {% endpanel %}

 {% alert warning %}
-It is advisable to use exact or reference value below so you're able to achieve higher precision and correct distance travelled.
+It is advisable to use the provided reference values for some common part types below to achieve better results without manual calibration.
+As every set up is slightly different and we are dealing with very small units it is necessary to perform manual calibration to achieve the greatest accuracy and best results.
 {% endalert %}

 {% panel info %}
-Some presets to get you started (1/16 microstepping)
+Some presets for common part types to get you started (1/16 microstepping) This table may™ be updated in the future.

 <table class="preset">
 <tr>